RichTGale/twitter-interval-motion-cam/README.md

 ```

 ## Notes
  - The default configuration will upload a video that is 1 minute in length, once every 3 hours.
-However, because it takes time to upload the video to Twitter, this is slightly innacurate.
 You can change these settings in the ```params.js``` file.
+The maximum video length is 10 minutes.

  - This program uses ```motion Version 4.4.0```, which at the time of writing, is the newest version.
 If you are using a newer version, you may have to copy its ```motion.conf``` file, usually located at ```/etc/motion/motion.conf```, to ```twitter-interval-motion-cam/motion.conf``` and make appropriate changes to it.